Category: Programming

 In part one, we looked at the standard FrSky ‘D series’ data packets that provide voltage and RSSI information.
 In this part two post we’ll consider the data format used by standard FrSky telemetry add-ons and how to decode the data from those without using a Taranis transmitter or a commercial display unit.
 In part…

-Here’s the software necessary to work the programmer board: Arduino sketch (for Arduino Mega 2560) PC program Here’s a screenshot of the program in operation.
+Part 1 Here’s the software necessary to work the programmer board: Arduino sketch (for Arduino Mega 2560) PC program See also part 3 with a Python program that runs under Linux Here’s a screenshot of the program in operation.
 It should all be fairly self-explanatory.
-Please send me a comment if you have any problems or questions.
-Update January 2021.
-Thanks to Marco Almeida, who built one of these…
+Please send me a comment if you have any problems…

 The Atmel AT89C2051 is a low cost microcontroller in a 20-pin DIL package.
 It runs MCS-51 (commonly termed ‘8051’) code.
 It works from 2.7V to 6V at anything from 0 Hz up to 24 MHz.
 It has 2K bytes of Flash memory to hold the program and 128 bytes of RAM.
 It has 15 I/O…